Dead man's hand

 The makeup of poker's dead man's hand has varied throughout its history.
 Currently, it is described as a two-pair poker hand consisting of the black aces and black eights.
-The pair of aces and eights, along with an unknown hole card, were reportedly held by Old West folk hero, lawman, and gunfighter Wild Bill Hickok when he was murdered while playing a game.
+The pair of aces and eights, along with an unknown kicker, were reportedly held by Old West folk hero, lawman, and gunfighter Wild Bill Hickok when he was murdered while playing a game.
 No contemporaneous source, however, records the exact cards he held when killed.
 Author Frank J. Wilstach's 1926 book Wild Bill Hickok: The Prince of Pistoleers led to the popular modern held conception of the poker hand's contents.

 Use of the phrase

 The expression "dead man's hand" appears to have had some currency in the late 19th and early 20th centuries, although no one connected it to Hickok until the 1920s.
 The earliest detailed reference to it was 1886, where it was described as a "full house consisting of three jacks and a pair of tens".
 Three jacks and red sevens are called the dead man's hand in the 1903 Encyclopaedia of Superstitions, Folklore, and the Occult Sciences.
 The 1907 edition of Hoyle's Games refers to the hand as jacks and eights.
+In Bob Dylan's song Rambling, Gambling Willie (written and recorded in 1962) the protagonist of the song is shot while playing a game of poker and was holding "aces backed with eights", "that dead man’s hand".